Our Mission

 Visit HCC website

-Engineering Professional Development (EPO), located in the Student Development Center (3124 Seamans Center), is a comprehensive organization comprised of experiential educationsf career development.
-EPD helps students in the College of Engineering—first year through graduate— acquire skills which will allow them to choose and attain personally rewarding careers, through exploration of experiential education and the development of job search skills.
-Professional staff members are available to assist students with resume and cover letter critiques, job and internship search strategies, interviewing skills, offer evaluation and negotiation and study abroad opportunities.
-In addition, EPD works to foster relationships with potential employers and hosts two annual Engineering Career/Job Fairs.
+Engineering Career Services, located in the Student Development Center (3612 Seamans Center), is a comprehensive organization comprised of experiential education and career development.
+Engineering Career Services helps students in the College of Engineering—first year through graduate— acquire skills which will allow them to choose and attain personally rewarding careers, through exploration of experiential education and the development of job search skills.
+Peer Advisors are available to assist students with resume and cover letter critiques, job and internship search strategies, interviewing skills, offer evaluation and negotiation and study abroad opportunities.
+In addition, Engineering Career Services works to foster relationships with potential employers and hosts two annual Engineering Career Fairs.

 The Chemical Engineering honor society at Iowa recognizes outstanding scholarship at the undergraduate level.
 Omega Chi Epsilon is active in undergraduate tutoring, sponsoring student-faculty activities, and in administering outstanding student and teacher awards.
 Juniors with a GPA of 3.25 and seniors with a 3.0 are eligible for acceptance into the honor society.